MoatLab/FEMU/docs/tools/virtiofsd.rst

 - 'bad' - If a client tries to use a name matching 'key' it's denied using EPERM; when the server passes an attribute name matching 'prepend' it's hidden.
 In many ways it's use is very like 'ok' as either an explicit terminator or for special handling of certain patterns.

+- 'unsupported' - If a client tries to use a name matching 'key' it's denied using ENOTSUP; when the server passes an attribute name matching 'prepend' it's hidden.
+In many ways it's use is very like 'ok' as either an explicit terminator or for special handling of certain patterns.